cowprotocol/cowswap/src/cow-react/pages/TermsAndConditions/TermsAndConditions.md

 **2. BY USING THE INTERFACE, YOU ACCEPT THESE TERMS**

-1. These are the general terms and conditions ("Terms") that apply to the use of the Interface.
+1. These are the general terms and conditions <strong>("Terms")</strong> that apply to the use of the Interface.
 2. By using the Interface, you confirm that you (1) accept and agree to these Terms and that you agree to comply with them.
 If you do not agree, you must not use the Interface.
 3. You are responsible for ensuring that all persons who access or use the Interface through your device or internet connection are aware of these Terms, and that they comply with them.
 4. We may amend these Terms at our sole discretion.
 We regularly do so.
 Every time you wish to use the Interface, please check these Terms to ensure you understand the terms that apply at that time.